aarongustafson/tabbed-interface/README.md

 # tabbed-interface

 A web component that transforms heading-structured content into an accessible tabbed interface.
-This is a modern web component port of the [jQuery TabInterface plugin](https://github.com/easy-designs/jquery.TabInterface.js).
+This is a modern web component port of Aaron Gustafson’s original [TabInterface](https://github.com/easy-designs/TabInterface.js).

-## ✨ Features
+## Features

 - **Progressive Enhancement**: Works with semantic HTML structure
 - **Accessibility**: Full ARIA support and keyboard navigation